 This training is open to Whatcom County providers and community members.

-As this is an advanced training, this training is open to those who attended last year’s 1 day Perinatal Mood and Anxiety Disorders (PMADs) training in Bellingham or an equivalent introduction to PMADs training.
+As this is an advanced training, it is open to those who attended last year’s 1 day Perinatal Mood and Anxiety Disorders (PMADs) training in Bellingham or an equivalent introduction to PMADs training.

 This training is offered by Perinatal Support WA through a grant from Strengthening Families Washington at the Department of Children, Youth, and Families (DCYF).